 These glasses would be worn with specific contact lenses which have a gold coil around the edge.
 Together, the contacts and glasses are said to create an electromagnetic field that delivers a tiny energy current to regulate how fluid drains from the eye.

 This is fascinating stuff.
-However, we don’t know how long these glasses might take to develop, and whether they’ll be effective or help with glaucoma light sensitivity.
+However, we don’t know how long these glasses might take to develop or if they’ll actually help with glaucoma light sensitivity.
 As of this writing, it doesn’t look like the glasses or accompanying contacts will be available anytime soon.

 What You Can Do Now

 For now, you can ease your symptoms of light sensitivity with the glasses made specifically for light sensitivity — whether it’s related to glaucoma or not.
-Give Axon Optics light sensitivity glasses a try.
+Give Axon Optics powered by Avulux a try.
 They come with a 60-day money-back guarantee, so you have nothing to lose and serious relief to gain.

 Katz B, Digre K. Diagnosis, Pathophysiology and Treatment of Photophobia.
 Survey of Ophthalmology.
 2016.02.001 www.surveyophthalmol.com/article/S0039-6257(15)30007-2/abstract